< Back to Projects

 Mobile Survey

-While the survey was over 30 questions, I aimed to keep participants moving through it.
-From previous iterations, I had learned to place free text questions at the end, so people didn't repeat themselves or try to squeeze everything into the first available comment box.
+While the survey was over 30 questions, I aimed to keep respondents moving through it.
+From previous surveys, I had learned to place free text questions at the end, so people didn't repeat themselves or try to squeeze everything into the first available comment box.
 Generative AI was also helpful for refining questions and creating more complete sets of possible answers, to avoid respondents getting stuck if none of the options quite fit.

 High level topics for the survey.
 Source: MITRE